11.27.07

 “…but, isn’t it okay to learn to love someone who loves me as a girl?”

-a friend of mine -a girl- said that once. while unknowingly understanding the deeper meaning of that line, I could not argue with that. while I could not say that I agreed, and while deep inside I could feel my heart breaking; not because of the person saying that, but rather because of the deeper meaning that lied within the words.
+a friend of mine -a girl- said that once. while unknowingly understanding the deeper meaning of the saying, I couldn’t argue with that. while I couldn’t say that I agreed either, and while deep inside I could also feel my heart breaking; not because of the person saying that, but rather because of the deeper meaning lying underneath the words.

 isn’t it okay to learn to love someone who loves me as a girl?

-that’s the million dollar question. at the time I couldn’t argue, while at the time I also couldn’t agree. and still, I never liked that: why is it that a girl has to decide to learn to love a guy back? why is it that at times, a girl has to start a relationship while not really knowing about her feeling?
+that’s the million dollar question. at the time I couldn’t argue, while at the time I also couldn’t agree. and still, I never really like that: why is it that a girl has to decide to learn to love a guy back? why is it that, at times, a girl has to start a relationship without really knowing about her feeling?

-somehow, it pains me. not because I care about their feelings whatsoever (that’s their business, not mine), but how I see that I don’t like being treated that way.
-I have no business with the prince-charming who will act-all-the-way to approach the loving-in-progress princess, but it breaks my heart so that I could never accept such kind of relationship.
+somehow, it pains me. not because I care about their feelings whatsoever (that’s their business, not mine), but how I see that I don’t like being treated in such way.
+I have no business with the prince-charming who will act-all-the-way to approach the loving-in-progress princess, but it breaks my heart enough so that I could never accept such kind of relationship.

-I’m not to say that it’s entirely wrong; I did see relationships that went and had been working well that way. and nothing is wrong when it comes to this matter; as long as none of the sides being hurt, there should be no problem.
+I’m not to say it’s entirely wrong; I did see relationships that went and had been working well that way. and nothing is really wrong when it comes to this matter; as long as neither of the sides being hurt, there should be no problem.

 …still, I don’t want to accept that.

-sometimes I wonder if girls do have their feelings right. considering the situations and circumstances I encountered, I found that more girls tend to act that way: commitment first, learn to love later. going out in the first place, while taking care of their feelings later.
+sometimes I wonder if girls do have their feelings right. considering the situations and circumstances I’ve encountered, what I found was that more girls tend to act that way: commitment first, learn to love later. going out in the first place, while taking care of their feelings later.

-it can’t be generalized, though.
-I did happen to see girls with different approach towards that matter, in much less significant cases. but mostly, cases aforementioned is quite common… perhaps, or I haven’t seen enough. anyone help me on that, if there are any mistakes.
+it can’t be generalized though.
+I did happen to see girls with different approach towards such matter, albeit in much less significant cases. but mostly, aforementioned cases is quite common… perhaps, or maybe I haven’t seen enough. anyone help me on that if there are any mistakes.

-put aside people’s matter now, assuming that they are happy with that. but as for me, I could never accept being treated that way. still, I would prefer being rejected in the first place rather than undergoing such relationship. ‘odd’ as it seems, perhaps. but that’s the way it is.
+let’s put aside people’s matter now, assuming they are happy with it. but as for me, I could never accept being treated that way. still, I would prefer being rejected on the first place rather than undergoing such relationship. ‘odd’ as it seems perhaps, but that’s the way it is.

 perhaps I’m dreaming. perhaps I’m being idealistic.
-I don’t really mind, though.
-I have decided on that particular matter, and I’m not going to hold it back. could be hard as it seems, but I don’t mind.
+I don’t really mind though.
+I have decided on that particular matter, and I’m not going to hold back. could be hard as it seems, but I don’t mind.

 I don’t need such (fakingly true) one-sided romance, perhaps that’s it.